-Rev. Willie Bodrick, II, J.D., M. Div. – 14th Senior Pastor (2021-present) is the talented, enthusiastic, and anointed Senior Pastor of the Historic Twelfth Baptist Church in the Roxbury neighborhood of Boston, MA.
+neighborhood of Boston, MA.
 Rev. Bodrick leads with dynamic preaching, insightful teaching, and gospel-driven social engagement in the community and throughout the country.
-Rev. Bodrick is only the fourteenth senior pastor of our church which celebrates 180 years (1840) as a congregation and 215 years (1805) since the founding of our mother church the African Meeting House.
+Rev. Bodrick is only the fourteenth senior pastor of our church which, in 2024, celebrates 184 years (1840) as a congregation and 219 years (1805) since the founding of the African Meeting House.

-Pastor Bodrick was vested with the task of leading the congregation through the COVID-19 pandemic of 2020, which required various operational and fiscal implementations, and a manifold of executive decisions that enabled the church to fully function on various online platforms including Facebook, Twitter, Instagram, YouTube, Zoom, Tithe.ly, and PayPal.
+Pastor Bodrick was vested with the task of leading the congregation through the COVID-19 pandemic of 2020, which required various operational and fiscal implementations, and a manifold of executive decisions that enabled the church to fully function on various online platforms including Facebook, Twitter, and Instagram, YouTube, Zoom, Tithe.ly, and PayPal.

 13th Pastor – (3/2010…) Rev. Arthur Thomas Gerald, Jr. was born in Boston.
 He is the only son of his beloved parents the late Arthur and Sarah Gerald.
 Arthur was blessed with four sisters Margaret, Gwendolyn, Lucille, and Jeannette whom he loves dearly.
 In the late fifties, when “Turk” became a teenager, he came under the influence of the social work ministry of Rev. Michael E. Haynes, who was then youth director of Norfolk House Centre of Roxbury.
 Graduating from Boston English High, he attended Lincoln University in Pennsylvania.
 He later transferred to Berkshire Christian College in Lenox, Massachusetts.
 He was – Read More…